Copper

 Market Drivers

-Copper investment performance is driven by a combination of supply and demand factors.
-On the demand side, growth in electrical wiring and power cables and electric vehicle motors and wiring provides structural support.
-Supply-side factors include production costs in major producing nations, new project development timelines, and the impact of government policies including export restrictions and environmental regulations.
+Copper investment performance is driven by demand growth in electrical wiring and power cables and electric vehicle motors and wiring, supply concentration in Chile (24% share), new project development timelines, and government policies including export restrictions and strategic stockpiling programs.

 Risk Factors